This Is Exactly What Kylie Jenner Smells Like

 How do you want your kids to remember you scent?

-I hope they have that same feeling like how I feel with my mom.
+I hope they have that same feeling like how I feel with my mum.
 Just very nostalgic and I obviously want them to love my scent.